How Much Ang Bao to Give for a Baby Shower: Your Complete Guide

 2. Is it acceptable to team up with others for a larger Ang Bao?

 Pooling resources with others for one larger Ang Bao is a common and thoughtful approach when you want to give more collectively.
-You can even team up to get a large gift.

 3. Can I replace Ang Bao with a gift?